Modular curves and their pseudo-analytic cover: Introduction

 \begin{itemize} \item[A] The axioms describing $\U^\mathrm{Pure}$ (the abstract version of $\HH^\mathrm{Pure}$), a locally modular structure of trivial type with the action of the group $\G$ isomorphic to $\GL_2^+(\Q),$ and its subgroups corresponding to $\Gamma(n).$ \item[B] The axioms describing an algebraically closed field $\F$ of characteristic 0 and curves $\Y(n)\subset \PP^3(\F).$ \item[C] The axioms describing $j_n: \U^\mathrm{Pure}\to \Y(n)$ obtained via the translation of relations on $\U^\mathrm{Pure}$ to special relations on the $\Y(n).$ \end{itemize}

-{\bf Main Theorem.} {\em The above system of axioms is satisfied by the standard complex structure $\HH$ and has, up to isomorphism, a unique model in any uncountable cardinal.} \epk \bpk The first author whishes to express his gratitude to J.Derakhshan for his interest in the work and his help with some of the mathematical issues in the paper.
+{\bf Main Theorem.} {\em The above system of axioms $\Sigma$ is satisfied by the standard complex structure $\HH$ and every model of the axioms is a quasi-minimal geometry structure.

+For each model $\U^\mathrm{Full}$ of $\Sigma$ there is a simple $L_{\omega_1,\omega}$-sentence $\Theta$ which holds on $\U^\mathrm{Full}$ and such that $\Sigma\, \&\, \Theta$ has, up to isomorphism, a unique model in any uncountable cardinal.} \epk \bpk The first author whishes to express his gratitude to J.Derakhshan for his interest in the work and his help with some of the mathematical issues in the paper.

 The second author would like to thank the EPSRC for its support via a New Investigator Award (EP/S029613/1).
 He would also like to thank the University of Oxford for having him as a Visiting Research Fellow. \epk